 This method is really handy if you have a sewing machine without a buttonhole function or one that has a buttonhole function that results in really bad buttonholes (I’ve been there!).
 It’s also really handy to know how to do this in case you are in a situation where your automatic function can’t cope.
 My Bernina has an excellent automatic buttonhole function, but it simply can’t sew a good buttonhole using topstitch thread.
 Nope, not going to happen.
 Disaster.
 So times I have really wanted to sew buttonholes with topstitch thread I still use this method.

-The key to sewing a buttonhole using on a zig zag stitch is tweaking until you figure out what settings work on your machine to acheive the buttonhole you would like.
-This is not a first time wins method, you will need to tweak and try different settings till you get what you like.
+The key to sewing a buttonhole using a zig-zag stitch is tweaking until you figure out what settings work on your machine to achieve the buttonhole you would like.
+This is not a first-time wins method, you will need to tweak and try different settings till you get what you like.

-All you need to learn to sew a buttonhole is some scrap fabric, a pencil, ruler, button and pins etc. I recommend practicing on a sturdy fabric in at least two layers.
-Here i am using a cotton calico/muslin fabric.
-There is no point learning a new technique on a fabric that brings it’s own challenges.
+All you need to learn to sew a buttonhole is some scrap fabric, a pencil, ruler, buttons and pins etc. I recommend practising on a sturdy fabric in at least two layers.
+Here I am using a cotton calico/muslin fabric.
+There is no point in learning a new technique on a fabric that brings its own challenges.
 It’s better to learn on a sturdy fabric, then once you have the hang of it you can adapt your method to whatever fabric your project requires.